Student Financial Services

 Learn More About Our Monthly Payment Plan Option

 One payment option to consider is a monthly payment plan.
-View our step-by-step guide to learn about the plan and how to set one up.
 Learn more about the monthly payment plan option or other payment options you can consider to settle your bill.

 Using Your 529 Plan

 After you have reviewed your bill, you can request a payment from your 529 Administrator so that it is received prior to the billing due date.
-Review this guide to learn how to request your 529 payment from your Administrator and what we need to make sure your payment arrives on-time to your student account.
-For more information about 529 Plans and other ways to finance your UVM education please view our payment options.
+For more information about 529 Plans and other ways to finance your UVM education along with what we need to make sure your on-time payment arrives to your student account, please view our payment options.

-Mid-July: Learn more about the Federal Work-Study Program and resolve your bill by the due date
+Mid-July: Start your job search for a Federal Work-Study job and resolve your bill by the due date

 Body